A Taste of China (三秦百味)

 Thai: Oli's Thai on the Magdalen Road is a former market stall turned restaurant, always packed.
 Sasi's Thai in Jericho is the local alternative.
 Lebanese: Al-Shami on Walton Crescent has been Oxford's best Middle Eastern restaurant for decades; the mezze is superb and it's BYOB.
 Chinese and Malaysian: Zheng on the High Street does refined Sichuan and Malaysian cooking with cocktails.
 Shanghai 30's on Cowley Road is the long-standing Cantonese dim sum spot.
 British: The Magdalen Arms does seasonal, nose-to-tail cooking in a pub setting.
 Gee's serves British and Mediterranean food in a spectacular Victorian glasshouse.
 Italian: Branca in Jericho does reliable pizza and brunch.
 Indian and street food: The Standard on Cowley Road is the standout for modern Indian street food and cocktails.

 Oxford Kitchen is the closest thing the city has to fine dining: tasting menus that change with the seasons, inventive technique, and a relaxed setting on Banbury Road.
-Gee's is the splurge for atmosphere — the conservatory setting is stunning.
+Gee's is the splurge for atmosphere — the conservatory setting is hard to beat.
 No. 1 Ship Street has rooftop cocktails and polished British cooking in a medieval building.

 Edamame on Holywell Street does generous bowls of Japanese noodles at student prices.
 Atomic Burger on Cowley Road is over-the-top American diner food at reasonable cost.
 The Covered Market stalls (especially Ben's Cookies and the Oxford Cheese Company) are where to graze cheaply.
 Vaults and Garden, in the crypt of the University Church, serves honest vegetarian food at fair prices with a beautiful outdoor terrace.